ANL-CEEESA/UnitCommitment.jl/docs/src/guides/problem.md

   some units must remain operational regardless of whether it is economical for them to do so.
 Must-run constraints are used to enforce such requirements.

+- **Investment decisions:** If investment costs are provided, the model decides not only how to operate existing generators, but also whether to invest in new units.
+An investment decision is represented by a binary variable indicating whether the generator has been built by a given time period.
+Once invested, a unit remains permanently available (the investment decision is irreversible).
+A generator can only be committed (turned on) after it has been invested in.
+Investment costs are incurred at the time of the investment and can be scaled using an investment cost weight to balance short-term operational costs against long-term capital expenditures.

 ### Sets and constants

 | Symbol                          | Unit   | Description                                                                                |